asifqatar/Snapper/detectors/DeprecatedPermissions/classes/DeprecatedPermissionsDetector.md

 > **run**(`sourceFile`): [`Finding`](../../../types/type-aliases/Finding.md)[]

-Runs the detector on the given source file.
+Runs the detector on the given source file to identify any deprecated permissions.
+It checks if the permissions in the manifest match any deprecated ones and records findings accordingly.

 #### Parameters

 • **sourceFile**: `SourceFile`

-The source file to analyze.
+The source file to analyze for deprecated permissions.

 #### Returns

 [`Finding`](../../../types/type-aliases/Finding.md)[]

-- Array of findings with details about the detected issues.
+- Array of findings with details about the detected deprecated permissions.

 #### Overrides